mariliasr/wave-modelling/README.md

 # wave-modelling
-Notebooks and scripts used for wave modelling with SWAN.
+Notebooks and functions used for wave modelling with SWAN.
 Includes data preparation, cleaning, munging, and visualisation.

 The script spec2d.py returns the 2d-spectrum from Hs, Tp, pdir and spread in degrees.
 The script spec2d_era.py returns the 2d-spectrum from Hs, Tp, pdir and cossene power.